 July 2007 – Despite mounting evidence regarding Avandia heart risks and despite FDA drug safety warnings, 2 FDA advisory panels recommended that the Avandia remain on the market.3

-September 2007 – The Journal of the American Medical Association finds after four separate clinical trials, one each year, patients taking Avandia run a 42% greater chance of having a heart attack, confirming earlier studies.4
+September 2007 – The Journal of the American Medical Association finds after four separate clinical trials, one each year, patients taking Avandia run a 42 percent greater chance of having a heart attack, confirming earlier studies.4

 November 2007 – According to Times Newspapers published reports, The Journal of the American Medical Association concludes that Actos, a rival diabetes treatment from Takeda Pharmaceuticals, appeared to reduce patients’ risk of heart attacks (no comparison with Avandia was done).5